NorthumbriaResearchComputing/oswald-docs/docs/oswald/what-is-oswald.md

 # What is Oswald?

-Oswald is [Northumbria University's](https://www.northumbria.ac.uk) HPC cluster, which is available to Northumbria research staff.
+Oswald is one of [Northumbria University's](https://www.northumbria.ac.uk) HPC clusters, which is available to Northumbria research staff in the Faculty of Engineering and Environment.
 Oswald is named after Oswald the King of Northumbria (c604-5 August 642).

 ## What is Supercomputing?